 Selected Publications

-- M Abareshi, E Sadeghi, M Saif, M Hamzeh, SMM Alavi, “Multi-Purpose Controllable Electrochemical Impedance Spectroscopy Using Synchronous Buck Converter,” Journal of Energy Storage, 2022 (In Press).
+- M Abareshi, E Sadeghi, M Saif, M Hamzeh, SMM Alavi, “Multi-Purpose Controllable Electrochemical Impedance Spectroscopy Using Synchronous Buck Converter,” Journal of Energy Storage, 55, 105750, 2022.

 - R Naghash, SMM Alavi, E Afjei, “Robust Control of Wireless Power Transfer Despite Load and Data Communications Uncertainties,” IEEE Journal of Emerging and Selected Topics in Power Electronics, 9(4), pp. 4897-4905, 2021.